Sforza Castle: History

 In 1450, Francesco Sforza, once he had shattered the republicans, began reconstruction of the castle to turn it into his princely residence.
 In 1452 he hired the sculptor and architect Filarete to design and decorate the central tower, which is still known as the Torre del Filarete.
 After Francesco's death, the construction was continued by his son Galeazzo Maria, under the architect Benedetto Ferrini.
 The decoration was executed by local painters.
 In 1476, during the regency of Bona of Savoy, the tower bearing her name was built.

 In 1494 Ludovico Sforza became lord of Milan, and called on numerous artists to decorate the castle.
 These include Leonardo da Vinci (who frescoed several rooms, in collaboration with Bernardino Zenale and Bernardino Butinone) and Bramante, who painted frescoes in the Sala del Tesoro; the Sala della Balla was decorated with Francesco Sforza's deeds.
 Around 1498, Leonardo worked on the ceiling of the Sala delle Asse, painting decorations of vegetable motifs.
 In the following years, however, the castle was damaged by assaults from Italian, French and German troops; a bastion, known as tenaglia, was added, perhaps designed by Cesare Cesariano.
+In 2025, evidence of tunnels sketched by da Vinci were identified below the structure.

-After the French victory in the Battle of Marignano in 1515, the defeated Maximilian Sforza, his Swiss mercenaries, and the cardinal-bishop of Sion retreated into the castle.
-However, King Francis I of France followed them into Milan, and his sappers placed mines under the castle's foundations, whereupon the defenders capitulated.
+After the French victory in the Battle of Marignano in 1515, the defeated Maximilian Sforza, his Swiss mercenaries, as well as the cardinal-bishop of Sion retreated into the castle.
+However, King Francis I of France followed them into Milan, before his sappers placed mines under the castle's foundations, whereupon the defenders capitulated.
 In 1521, in a period in which it was used as a weapons depot, the Torre del Filarete exploded.
-When Francesco II Sforza returned briefly to power in Milan, he had the fortress restored and enlarged, and a part of it adapted as a residence for his wife, Christina of Denmark.
+When Francesco II Sforza returned briefly to power in Milan, he had the fortress restored and enlarged, in addition to a part of it adapted as a residence for his wife, Christina of Denmark.